-This assignment is a requirement for graduation and per NAEYC Accreditation so please keep your graded assignment to put in your Digication EPORTFOLIO that you will be developing.
+This assignment is a requirement for graduation and per NAEYC Accreditation so please keep your graded assignment to put in your final portfolio.

 The format of the paper requires you to complete all questions for both observations.
 As this is about the process not the product, set up of the final document is up to you.
 But as a guideline please note the following: